peterpji/shell_exec/readme.md

 It can run workflows of multiple commands with arguments such running commands in parallel and stopping or not stopping when a command returns with an error code.

 # Quick start
-1) Run "python -m exec.main" to get the help text and list of available commands.
+1) Run "python -m src.main" to get the help text and list of available commands.
-2) To run a command, write e.g. "python -m exec.main test-print"
+2) To run a command, write e.g. "python -m src.main test-print"
-3) To view what a command would execute, write e.g. "python -m exec.main test-print --print"
+3) To view what a command would execute, write e.g. "python -m src.main test-print --print"
 4) Open generate_commands.py, use some existing command as a template and start automating your tasks!

 # Config